Nigerian army says kills 150 insurgents, loses 16 troops

 Army spokesman Brigadier General Ibrahim Attahiru said a series of raids carried out on Islamist camps in northeastern Borno state had pushed Boko Haram into hiding in a forest.

-He said the army had received intelligence reports on September 12 that Boko Haram planned to launch an attack from the forest, adding that they were “well fortified with anti-aircraft and anti-tank guns mounted on vehicles”.
+He said they had received intelligence reports on September 12 that they were planning to launch an attack from there, adding that they were “well fortified with anti-aircraft and anti-tank guns mounted on vehicles”.

 Attahiru was quoted in local newspapers on Wednesday as denying a story on Nigeria’s Premium Times website that Boko Haram had killed 40 soldiers in an ambush in the same area.

-The Nigerian army often says it killed large numbers of insurgents in battles in which a much smaller number of its own troops died.
+The Nigerian army often says large numbers of insurgents have been killed in a battle in which a much smaller number of its own troops died.
 It is impossible to independently verify the numbers, although witnesses often give higher figures for troop casualties than the official ones.

 No witnesses were immediately contactable in the area.